Islandora/documentation/docs/technical-documentation/migration-islandora-workbench.md

 -  Use multiple vocabularies, by prefixing the value with the vocabulary id:
     - cats:Calico|dogs:Dachshund
 - Create new terms that don't exist yet in your taxonomy.

+If you need to create terms with multiple fields (such as an External URI) or which use term hierarchy, you can [create terms](https://mjordan.github.io/islandora_workbench_docs/creating_taxonomy_terms/) in a separate task.

 #### Other Field Types